-4.1.2 Accessibility.
-The property owner or designated representative shall provide ready accessibility to components of waterbased fire protection systems that require inspection, testing, and maintenance.
+4.1.3\ Accessibility.
+The property owner or designated representative shall provide ready accessibility to components of water-based fire protection systems that require inspection, testing, and maintenance.

-4.1.3 Notification of System Shutdown.
+4.1.4 Notification of System Shutdown or Testing.
 The property owner or designated representative shall notify the authority having jurisdiction, the fire department, if required, and the alarm-receiving facility before testing or shutting down a system or its supply.

-4.1.3.1 The notification of system shutdown shall include the purpose for the shutdown, the system or component involved, and the estimated time of shutdown.
+4.1.4.1 The notification of system shutdown or test shall include the purpose for the shutdown or test, the system or component involved, the estimated time of shutdown or test, and the expected duration of the shutdown or test.

-4.1.3.2 The authority having jurisdiction, the fire department, and the alarm-receiving facility shall be notified when the system, supply, or component is returned to service.
+4.1.4.2 The authority having jurisdiction, the fire department, and the alarm-receiving facility shall be notified when the system, supply, or component is returned to service or when the test is complete.

-4.1.4 Corrections and Repairs.
+4.1.5\ Corrections and Repairs.

-4.1.4.1 The property owner or designated representative shall correct or repair deficiencies or impairments that are found during the inspection, test, and maintenance required by this standard.
+4.1.5.1\ The property owner or designated representative shall correct or repair deficiencies or impairments that are found during the inspection, test, and maintenance required by this standard.

-4.1.4.2 Corrections and repairs shall be performed by qualified maintenance personnel or a qualified contractor.
+4.1.5.2 Corrections and repairs shall be performed by qualified maintenance personnel or a qualified contractor.

-4.1.5 Changes in Occupancy, Use, Process, or Materials.
+4.1.6\ Changes in Occupancy, Use, Process, or Materials.
 The property owner or designated representative shall not make changes in the occupancy, the use or process, or the materials used or stored in the building without evaluation of the fire protection systems for their capability to protect the new occupancy, use, or materials.

-4.1.5.1 The evaluation required by 4.1.5 shall not be considered part of the normal inspection, testing, and maintenance required by this standard.
+4.1.6.1 The evaluation required by 4.1.6 shall not be considered part of the normal inspection, testing, and maintenance required by this standard.

-4.1.5.2 The evaluation shall consider factors that include, but are not limited to, the following:
+4.1.6.2 The evaluation shall consider factors that include, but are not limited to, the following:

-- (1) Occupancy changes such as converting office or production space into warehousing - (2) Process or material changes such as metal stamping to molded plastics - (3) Building revisions such as relocated walls, added mezzanines, and ceilings added below sprinklers - (4) Removal of heating systems in spaces with piping subject to freezing
+- (1) Occupancy changes such as converting office or production space into warehousing - (2)Process or material changes such as metal stamping to molded plastics - (3) Building revisions such as relocated walls, added mezzanines, and ceilings added below sprinklers - (4) Removal of heating systems in spaces with piping subject to freezing